 Because Maine courts provide detailed instructions, judges often expect landlords to have followed those instructions closely.

 Step 6 – Judgment.
 If the landlord proves their case, the court enters judgment for possession.
+Note that FED is a possession-only action — back rent is pursued separately or by agreement, not in the same FED judgment.

 Common defenses in Maine eviction cases include: